nyoungstudios/alfa/README.md

 One of the problems with setting up your computer is determining whether a given script needs sudo permission.
 Alfa will properly call sudo for the commands that require root permission and will run everything else in user mode.
 You will only be prompted for your password immediately upon running the install script; and then, the sudo permissions will be refreshed in the background as long as the installer is running.

-This means that having your setup script pause halfway through because the sudo permissions timed out is a thing of the pass.
+This means that having your setup script pause halfway through because the sudo permissions timed out is a thing of the past.
 This was especially annoying for installing brew packages (since it requires sudo permissions, but does not allow you to call brew with sudo).

+## Contributing

+If you have any ideas on how to improve this, I would be happy for your contribution.
+Here is the [Contributing](CONTRIBUTING.md) guidelines for more information.